Kapnist family

-The Kapnist family is the Russian noble family of the Russian Empire.
+The Kapnist family was a noble family of the Russian Empire originating from the Ukrainian Cossack nobility of the Hetmanate.
 Its founder's ancestor was a Greek merchant from Zakynthos.
 The family belongs to a historic Greek noble family with origins on the island of Zakynthos, dating back to the 15th century.
 A branch of the family (Kapnisis in Greek or Capnissi in Italian) gained the title of Count and became part of the Venetian nobility.
 This branch remained in Greece and rose to prominence in the country's political affairs.